pschatzmann/arduino-midi/README.md

 The library supports

-- Midi over an Arduino Streams (e.g. Serial)
+- Midi over an Arduino Streams
+  - Midi over Serial
+  - Midi over Bluetooth Serial
   - Midi over TCP/IP
-- Midi over Bluetooth
+  - Midi over UDP
 - Midi over BLE
+- Apple Midi

 Please note that most of the examples that generate sound are based on __Arduino-STK__!

 ### Documentation

-The functionality is based on Arduino Streams (Except the BLE functionality).
+The basic functionality is based on Arduino Streams (Except the BLE functionality).
 You give the [MidiStreamOut](https://pschatzmann.github.io/arduino-midi/html/classmidi_1_1_midi_stream_out.html) class an Arduino output stream as argument which will then be used to send/write out the midi data.
 This gives the flexibility that we can support Files, Serial, IP and UDP.

 ```
 #include "Midi.h"